 Typically, jersey ads and things of that nature are test-run in international and exhibition matches, regardless of the sport.

 The most notable yearly exhibition in the NBA is its annual All-Star Game.
 The All-Star Game is a perfect example in looking at the NBA’s high-level inclusion of sponsorships during game broadcasts.

-Here’s a list of some of the events that took place over the course of this year’s All-Star Weekend:
+Here’s a list of some of the events that’ll take place during this year’s All-Star Weekend:

-While this has been done for some time now, it’s an important fact when considering the NBA’s efforts to minimize commercial breaks.
+While All-Stars and All-Sponsors have been done for some time now, it’s important when considering the NBA’s efforts to minimize commercial breaks.

 There are a lot of working parts during any basketball game aside from the players, as well, including the many tools, technologies, and people that maintain the court’s functionality.

-It’s transparent, houses touch-screen controls, and of course displays a large Tissot logo for all to see.
-No other sport uses a Shot Clock as the NBA does, therefore no one else can utilize this ad space.
+It’s transparent, houses touch-screen controls, and displays a large Tissot logo for all to see.
+No other sport uses a Shot Clock as the NBA does.
+Therefore, no one else can utilize this ad space.

 The War on the Floor